 Plagiarism involves representing the work of others as your own.
 Plagiarism takes many forms; most commonly, copying other researchers' work or using material from paper or internet sources without citing those sources properly to give them credit for their ideas.
 Instructors have the right to assign a final grade of F for any course if you plagiarized a paper for a portion of the course, even if you have successfully and, presumably, honestly passed the remaining portion of the course.
 Any student who knowingly aids in plagiarism or other cheating (e.g., allowing another student to copy a paper or examination question) is as guilty as the cheating student.
 The Committee on Academic Progress may impose other sanctions.
+It is similarly unacceptable to use AI tools such as ChatGPT, Bing AI, Bard AI, Jasper, etc. to write an entire seminar paper.
+Graduate studies is about learning to read, understand, synthesize and write academic text as well as do original research and thinking.

-Policy Governing Joint Authorship between faculty and students

-Sociologists typically take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have made a substantial contribution.
+Policy Governing Joint Authorship between faculty and students Sociologists typically take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have made a substantial contribution.